Trent Sieg: Oakland / Las Vegas Raiders

 On September 12, 2018, Sieg was signed by the Oakland Raiders to replace long snapper Andrew DePaola, who was lost for the year with a right knee ACL injury.
 As a rookie, he appeared in the final 15 games, while helping rookie placekicker Daniel Carlson set a new franchise season record with a 94.1 field goal percentage.

 In 2019, Sieg was named the long snapper over DePaola, who was released on August 25, 2019.
 He contributed to rookie A. J. Cole III setting rookie club records for punting average, net average and punts downed inside the 20-yard line.

 On January 22, 2020, the Raiders moved to Las Vegas.
 On March 27, 2020, he signed his exclusive rights tender.
 He helped Carlson set franchise-records with 144 scored points and a 94.3 field goal percentage during the season.

 On March 3, 2021, he signed a three-year contract extension with the team.
 On November 29, 2021, he was placed on the reserve/COVID-19 list, ending a streak of 58 consecutive games played.
 He was replaced with Carson Tinker.
 On December 9, 2021, he was activated off the reserve/COVID-19 list.
 He appeared in 16 games and facilitated Carlson to break his franchise record for points scored in a single-season with 150.

 In 2022, he appeared in all 17 games and made two special teams tackles.

 On March 19, 2023, Sieg was released after the Raiders acquired long snapper Jacob Bobenmoyer, who reunited with special teams coordinator Tom McMahon.
 He played for the team during five seasons, making five special teams tackles, while appearing in all but two games during that time.

 Dallas Cowboys

 On March 22, 2023, Sieg was signed by the Dallas Cowboys, to replace Jake McQuaide who left in free agency.
 He had two special teams tackles and was a key part of the field goal unit, contributing to first-year kicker Brandon Aubrey setting multiple NFL and franchise records.

 On March 12, 2024, Sieg re-signed with the Cowboys.

+On November 23, 2025, Sieg made a key fumble recovery inside the 10-yard line during a punt in the 4th quarter of a 24-21 victory over the Philadelphia Eagles.